 Traveller self-isolation required?
 Travel restrictions?
 British Columbia (BC) No self-isolation for domestic travellers entering BC As of July 30, all non-resident travel to Haida Gwaii is restricted; otherwise, no travel restrictions for domestic travellers entering BC Alberta (AB) No self-isolation for domestic travellers entering AB No travel restrictions for domestic travellers entering AB Saskatchewan (SK) No self-isolation for domestic travellers entering SK No travel restrictions for domestic travellers entering SK Manitoba (MB) Residents of Western Canada and Northwestern Ontario do not need to self-isolate for 14 days when entering MB; 14-day self-isolation for all other domestic travellers entering MB, except for essential workers.
-No travel restrictions for domestic travellers entering MB, but self-isolation required (except for residents of Western Canada and Northwestern Ontario); highway checkpoints established to educate travellers; travel restrictions to northern communities lifted on June 26 Ontario (ON) No self-isolation for domestic travellers entering ON No travel restrictions for domestic travellers entering ON Quebec (QC) No self-isolation for domestic travellers entering QC Access is allowed to all regions in Quebec except for Nunavik and James Bay New Brunswick (NB) As of July 3, residents of other Atlantic provinces (NS, PE, NL) do not need to self-isolate for 14 days when entering NB.
+No travel restrictions for domestic travellers entering MB, but self-isolation required (except for residents of Western Canada and Northwestern Ontario).
+Beginning September 3, Manitoba will be re-implementing travel restrictions to northern Manitoba, but travellers will be permitted to travel directly to resorts, lodges and campgrounds.
+Ontario (ON) No self-isolation for domestic travellers entering ON No travel restrictions for domestic travellers entering ON Quebec (QC) No self-isolation for domestic travellers entering QC Access is allowed to all regions in Quebec except for Nunavik and James Bay New Brunswick (NB) As of July 3, residents of other Atlantic provinces (NS, PE, NL) do not need to self-isolate for 14 days when entering NB.
 As of August 1, visitors from three QC border regions (Avignon Municipal Regional County, Listuguj First Nation and Temiscouata Municipal Regional County) can enter NB for day trips only, without having to self-isolate.
 14-day self-isolation for all other domestic travellers entering NB, except for exempt essential service providers As of July 3, travel bubble with other Atlantic provinces whereby no-self-isolation required for Atlantic Canadian residents; prohibition on all non-essential travel into NB for all other domestic travellers, except for workers and other specific exemptions such as Canadian residents owning property in NB or visiting family members, QC residents going to the Magdalen Islands and QC residents from exempt border regions